flrs/predicting_the_wind/README.md

 ### Presentation
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/flrs/predicting_the_wind/master?filepath=presentation.ipynb) *(recommended start)* – [presentation.ipynb](./presentation.ipynb)

-*Update 2020-03-15: Now includes information about how to estimate turbine power output with long-term wind estimates.*
+*Update 2020-03-15: Added information about how to estimate turbine power output with long-term wind estimates.*

 Presentation about data science in wind resource assessment.
 The presentation is about the fictitious scenario of building a wind farm on the hills around the AI incubator [The Sandbox San Diego](https://www.thesandbox.ai/).
 It